philzook58/philzook58.github.io/_posts/2021-04-03-a-simplified-egraph.md

 end
 ```

 When we assert an equality to an egraph, we take the `union!` of the two corresponding eclasses.
-We `union!` the underlying `IntDisjointMap`, then we recanonize all the held `Enodes` in that eclass and update the `memo` table.
+We `union!` the underlying `IntDisjointMap`, then we recanonize all the held `ENodes` in that eclass and update the `memo` table.

 ```julia
 function Base.union!(G::EGraph, f::Int64, g::Int64)